KonradHoeffner/tempoguide/index.md

 <todo/>

 Spellbomb is a blank, Daze is unreliable against sol lands + Simian Spirit Guide.
-Bowmasters are decent against Fable of the Mirror Breaker and good against The One Ring but it's better to prevent that from entering in the first place.
+Bowmasters are decent against Fable of the Mirror-Breaker and good against The One Ring but it's better to prevent that from entering in the first place.
 If you need more room, shave Thoughtseize.

 ### Black Stompy